Why Can’t I Lose Weight?

 We use a variety of Blood Tests that can include HbA1c, 2-hour post-prandial glucose and insulin, fasting blood sugar, fasting insulin, fasting cholesterol, triglycerides, Glucose Tolerance Test with insulin measurements or a GTIR test.

 Every patient is assessed as an individual and we put together a customized naturopathic treatment plan to help you regulate blood sugar, lower insulin, restore metabolic function, and reduce symptoms of insulin resistance, pre-diabetes or diabetes.
 The food you choose to eat and how you move are the foundation of your plan.
-Cited below are a few studies related to additional naturopathic treatments that may be recommended for insulin resistance, but there are many more natural treatment options.
+Cited below are a few studies related to additional treatments that may be recommended for insulin resistance, but there are many more natural treatment options.

 Omega 3’s